trashbirdecology/luisdva.github.io/_posts/2017-06-01-matrix-indexing.md

 gather() %>% filter() %>% select()
 {% endhighlight %}

 My mistake was not leaving a species/ID column in the rough screenshot that I posted and in the toy dataset that I was using, without which I couldn’t get the above approach to work straight away.
-Once I realized that I needed row IDs I replied in the Twitter thread and [T.J.
+After realizing that I needed row IDs I replied in the Twitter thread and [T.J.
 Mahr]( https://twitter.com/tjmahr) pointed out that the _tibble_ package has a new function to add row IDs to columns (**rowid_to_column()**).

-> If you have a table that already has row ids, then there's no need to create them.
+> If you have a table that already has row IDs, then there's no need to create them.

 That was the last piece missing and I got everything working.
 Let’s have a look at how to recode dummy binary columns into a single variable (also known as matrix indexing).